learn-mech-interp

 Glossary - terms added in this step

 Skim these now; refer back as needed.
-Everything you'll meet in the rest of the README is defined here in one place.
+Everything you'll meet in the rest of this step is defined here in one place.

 Geometry